International Nurses Day 2022

 What Is International Nurses Day?

-International Nurses Day feels more important than ever in 2021 amidst the unprecedented COVID-19 pandemic although it is understood that nurses deserve to be celebrated every day of the week, year-round.
+International Nurses Day felt more important than ever during the 2020-2021 unprecedented COVID-19 pandemic although it is understood that nurses deserve to be celebrated every day of the week, year-round.

 International Nurses Day is celebrated on 12 May every year and serves to bring appreciation and awareness to the occupation of nursing.
-This year the day and dates are Wednesday, 12 May 2021.
+This year the day and date are Thursday, 12 May 2022.

 International Nurses Day is the birthday of Florence Nightingale, a famed British nurse known as the founder of nursing.
 She wrote more than 150 books on health-related topics, started the St. Thomas’ Hospital, and transformed health care throughout the 19th century.

 The goal of International Nurses Day is to recognise the importance of nurses, celebrate and promote the profession, and highlight issues confronting them.
 The day is used to celebrate and promote the profession of nursing as well as bring awareness to issues role they play in our society.

 Who Founded International Nurses Day?

 International Nurses Day was founded in 1974 by the International Council of Nurses (ICN).
 The ICN was founded in 1899 and is the largest international organisation for health professionals in the world.
 It is a federation including nurses associations in more than 130 countries, representing more than 27 million nurses in total.
 This organisation is lead and operated by nurses to ensure quality health policies and nursing care on a global level.

 Does International Nurses Day Have a Theme?